Wentworth College enjoys a traditional ‘House’ structure with positive, competitive inter-House competitions.

 2019 House Charities

 Term 1 – Findlay House chose local charity Love Soup Hibiscus Coast that provides and makes food for those in need.
 Students were asked to bring in cans of food and a huge collection was gathered and delivered.

-Term 2 – Fleming House chose Foster Hope charity, raising money by hosting an lunchtime pyjama party in the hall to raise funds to buy nightware for children entering foster care, often with no belongings to their name.
+Term 2 – Fleming House chose the charity Foster Hope, raising money by hosting a lunchtime pyjama party in the Hall to raise funds to buy nightware for children entering foster care, often with no belongings to their name.

 Term 3 – McDonald House selected raising money for the local Manly Fire Brigade since our caretaker, Mr Pelikani, is a volunteer fireman.
-Students organised an inter-house coin competition, a mufti day and bake sale.
+Students organised an inter-House coin competition, a mufti day and bake sale, raising over $800.

 2018 House Charities

 Term 1 – McDonald House chose Epilepsy New Zealand charity raising money and awareness during a purple themed mufti-day.

 Term 2 – Fleming House chose Give a Kid a Blanket charity donating over 185 warm items such as clothes, blankets and hot water bottles to families struggling in the greater Auckland area.